ckeith26/take_home/README.md

 **No pressure!** We know this is a time-pressured challenge, and we're not expecting a perfect, production-ready system.
 Our goal is to understand how you approach problems and make decisions within realistic time constraints.

-We'd love to see:
+We love to see:
-- Your thought process and how you tackle the implementation within the time frame
+- Clear thought process and systematic approach to tackling implementation challenges
-- How you balance features and make trade-offs when time or knowledge is limited
+- Intentional balance between features and infrastructure with ruthless prioritization when time or knowledge is limited
-- Your approach to handling edge cases and following best practices
+- Proactive handling of edge cases and adherence to best practices
-- How you use AI tools, documentation, and other resources to solve problems
+- Effective use of AI tools, documentation, and other resources to solve problems efficiently
-- Your ability to understand and extend the requirements from the examples provided
+- Strong ability to autonomously understand and extend requirements from the examples provided

 Remember: This is about understanding your development approach, not getting everything perfect.
 Focus on the MVP requirements and share your thoughts on what you'd improve for production use!

 ## Tips
+- Use AI tools effectively but don't get stuck.
+SpreadJS documentation (https://developer.mescius.com/spreadjs/docs/overview) is also great resource
 - Try performing these operations manually in Google Sheets to understand the expected behavior and user experience
 - Consider how the system should handle cases like invalid key sequences
 - Feel free to make implementation decisions that best showcase your skills!

+## On the Time Limit

+As this is a take home assignment, there is no way to physically enforce the 1-2 hour time box for the task.
+That said, we suggest using the 2-hour mark as a reference—both to respect your time and to align with expectations in a real work setting.
+The goal isn’t a perfect or feature-complete solution, but a functional foundation with clear momentum and direction for completing the task.

+If you find that you may need significantly more than 2 hours, consider focusing on components of the problem:
+- Getting the core KeyTips activation and basic navigation working
+- Implementing 1-2 of the required shortcuts thoroughly
+- Documenting your approach and next steps clearly
+- Showing how you would extend the system for the remaining features

 Good luck!
 If you have questions about how any specific Google Sheets behavior works, please ask for clarification.